 Life will never be the same again

-When you have your first child, life is no longer just about you anymore.
+When you have your first child and become a parent, life is no longer just about you anymore.

-You take on the thrilling, but some what scary responsibility of another person.
-One who is completely reliant on you emotionally and financially.
+You take on the thrilling, if somewhat scary, responsibility of another person.
+One who is completely reliant on you both emotionally and financially.

 As you experience the unrivalled joy of welcoming a baby into the world, your mind will naturally turn to the future and how you can provide for them over the next 18, even 21 years.